zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/destinationtablename-property-must-be-set.md

 {% include begin-block-h2.html title='Solution' %}
 This error can be caused for two reasons:
-- NO
+- You never provided any value to the DestinationTableName property (empty by default)
-- An empty string value has been provided to the DestinationTableName property This error is caused because to value has been set to the DestinationTableName property.
+- You provided an empty string value has been provided to the DestinationTableName property

 - ENSURE you specify a value to the DestinationTableName property.
 - ENSURE the value specified is not empty.